 Interns are expected to comply with the APA Ethics Code of Conduct (APA Ethical Principles of Psychologists and Code of Conduct (2017)).
-Policies include but are not limited to: nondiscrimination and non-harassment, confidentiality, HR policies, requirements for on-line training and testing required by the Environment of Health and Safety, and Joint Commission specific regulations.
-Interns are expected to conduct themselves ethically, responsibly and professionally and to follow the same standards of behavior required of all DSRC professional staff.
+Policies include but are not limited to: non-discrimination and non-harassment, confidentiality, HR policies, requirements for on-line training and testing required by the Environment of Health and Safety, and Joint Commission specific regulations.
+Interns are expected to conduct themselves ethically, responsibly, and professionally and to follow the same standards of behavior required of all DSRC professional staff.
 Interns are aware of and maintain behavior within the scope of APA ethical guidelines and HIPPA standards, especially around issues of practicing within one's competence level, confidentiality, disclosure of information, maintaining appropriate boundaries and multicultural competence.
 Interns are to behave in a manner that promotes professional interaction with staff within all training treatment environments.
 This includes treating all staff, fellow trainees and clients in a considerate, respectful and professional manner at all times, including when working out disagreements or conflicts.

 Interns will complete all requisite child abuse and criminal clearances, as well as all relevant human resource paperwork.
-A drug screening will also be conducted as part of the onboarding process.
+A drug screening may be conducted as part of the onboarding process or any time during the internship year depending on the discretion of DSRC regarding concerns in behavior or performance.
 Each resident must comply with requirements regarding completion and submission of mandatory HR documents.
-Failure to complete or return material in a timely manner may result in a temporary suspension of your privileges to work with clients, which could either delay or risk the completion of your Internship year.
-If there are additional questions related to clearances and drug screening please contact the Training Director.
-If, upon the completion of clearances and drug screen, it is determined that a resident does not meet the criteria for work at any of the treatment service sites or is disqualified from interactions with clients, the resident will be formally notified and neither Desert Sage Resource Center Internship program or Family Support Center is liable for the resident's failure to meet mandatory standards.
+Failure to complete or return material in a timely manner may result in a temporary suspension of your privileges to work with patients, which could either delay or risk the completion of your internship year.
+If there are additional questions related to clearances and drug screening, please contact the Training Director.
+If, upon the completion of clearances and drug screen, it is determined that a resident does not meet the criteria for work at any of the treatment service sites or is disqualified from interactions with patients, the resident will be formally notified and Desert Sage Resource Center Internship program is not liable for the resident's failure to meet mandatory standards.